rpk0/rpk_site/_posts/photography/2015-03-24-why-I-shoot-film.markdown

 When you have **36** or **10** (for my medium format 6x7) frames available you take your time before you decide to shoot.

-The procedure when shotting film is something like this:
+The procedure when shooting film is something like this:

 - Find elements you find visually captivating
 - Think every element of the photo. (light, pose, environment)